 Repeat all these steps on all Windows nodes in your cluster.

 If you are using Windows firewalls on your cluster nodes,

 Log in as a user with administrative privileges.

-Execute the following in a DOS command window.
+Execute the following in a Windows command prompt.

 This command adds MATLAB as an allowed program.
 If you are using other firewalls, you must configure them for similar accommodation.